code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/allhourofcode.md

 - [Teacher-Led Hour of Code Tutorials](#teacher)
 - [Other Activities](#other)

+And if you want more, check out AskATeacher's [Hour of Code suggestions by grade level](http://askatechteacher.com/2015/11/09/hour-of-code-3/)

 <a id="student"></a>
 # Student-Led Hour of Code Tutorials
 Student-led tutorials are designed so they can be fun for a student working alone, or in a classroom whose teacher has minimal prep or CS background.
 These tutorials optimize the experience for students and teachers who are new to computer science.